What is the competition framework?

-Some countries host country heats.
-If you are a student in a corresponding country, you may enter the corresponding heat.
-Every student in europe can compete in the video competition.
-If you do not succed in a country heat, you may enter the video competition.
+Some countries host National Heats prior to a National Final (e.g. UKSDC).
+If you are a student in a European country, you may enter the corresponding Heat or directly to the Finals.
+If you do not succeed in a National Heat, you may enter the video competition.
 There is no limit on the number of video entries you may enter as a school or organistation.

 A mix of students who competed at country heats and in the video competition will be invited to take part in the 2019 International Finals at Florida, USA during August 2019 to represent the EU.
 All expenses are paid by the participants except for hotel and food on Friday night to Tuesday morning, which is the duration of the international competition.